 Set times for Concert in the Country will be posted publicly on the Boots For Troops Concert in the Country Facebook page, days prior to the event.

 Concert in the Country is a rain or shine event; No refunds will be issued should inclement weather occur.
 If there is a possibility that weather conditions are dangerous some performances may be paused or cancelled, this is up to the discretion of Boots For Troops Board of Directors.
 Texas weather changes quickly and the safety of our guests is our primary concern.
 Please be prepared for any weather.

 No, the ticket does not need to be in their name.

-- Are kids free?
-All Children 8 and above will be required to purchase a ticket.
+- Kid Tickets?
+All Children 8 and below will be required to purchase a $5 ticket.

 - Will there be parking available on-site?: Please see PARKING section.
 RVs and trailers will not be permitted.

 We encourage you to plan ahead, including arranging a designated driver or safe ride home.
 If plans change, you decide to indulge in adult beverages, and must leave your car overnight- we ask that you pick it up before noon the following day.